The product marketing role is continually evolving, with practitioners being tasked with a variety of roles and responsibilities.

-We’ve also specialist courses available covering the essentials you need to refine your practice.
+We’ve also got specialist courses available covering the essentials you need to refine your practice.

-Messaging Certified features everything you need to create messaging that compels action, articulate your product’s value, and capture your market’s attention.
+And there's more!
+Messaging Certified features everything you need to create messaging that compels action, articulates your product’s value, and captures your market’s attention.

 By the time you finish, you’ll:

 ✅ Know how to build foundations for solid messaging and customer engagement.

 ✅ Be able to get maximum impact from your messaging frameworks.

 ✅ Be a pro at drafting, layering, and reviewing your messaging.

 ✅ Understand how to work more effectively with copywriters.

 ✅ Know how to validate your messaging with prospects and customers.